Tania Maria: Early years

+Recording career

-Maria's first album, Apresentamos (We Present), was released in Brazil in 1966, followed by Olha Quem Chega (Look Who's Here!) in 1971, but it was a move to Paris, France, in 1974 that exploded her onto the international scene.
+Maria's first album, Apresentamos (We Present), was released in Brazil in 1966, followed by Olha Quem Chega (Look Who's Here!) in 1971, but it was a move in 1974 to Paris, France, where she took a residency at the Via Brazil restaurant, that exploded her onto the international scene.
 At a concert in Australia, her formidable musical precision and freewheeling spirit caught the attention of the American guitarist, Charlie Byrd, who recommended her to Carl Jefferson, founder of Concord Records.
+She relocated to New York at the start of the 1980s, signing with the label.

-Tania's 1983 album Come With Me started her international breakthrough, with the title song becoming a 1980s dance-floor classic that has since been covered frequently.
+Tania's 1983 album Come With Me – her third album with Concord – started her international breakthrough, with the title song becoming a 1980s dance-floor classic that has since been covered frequently.
 A year later, in 1984, her Love Explosion album contained the track "Deep Cove View" which was promoted by Robbie Vincent on his Sunday night soul shows on BBC Radio 1.
 The 1985 album Made in New York increased her popularity further worldwide.

 Maria has played virtually every important jazz festival in the world and has appeared on countless television and radio programmes.
 She has recorded more than 25 albums and in 1985 was nominated for a Grammy Award in the category "Best Jazz Vocal Performance, Female".
 She has performed at venues such as the Blue Note and festivals including the Monterey Jazz Festival in 1981, 1983 and 1989, Saratoga Jazz Festival, JVC Jazz Fest 1991, Montreux Jazz Festival, New Orleans Jazz & Heritage Festival, Newport Jazz Festival in 1975, Puerto Rico Heineken Jazzfest 2001, Malta Jazz Festival 2003 at Maltese Islands, Novosadski Jazz Festival 2004, Belgium's Jazz Middelheim 2007.
 She performed at the annual North Sea Jazz Festival in The Hague in 1978 and has returned there at least 10 times.
-She has played with such as Steve Gadd, Anthony Jackson, Sammy Figueroa and Eddie Gómez.
+She has played with such artists as Steve Gadd, Anthony Jackson, Sammy Figueroa and Eddie Gómez.